rust-lang/rust/src/doc/guide.md

 the guessing game.
 Here's how it works: Our program will generate a random integer between one and a hundred.
 It will then prompt us to enter a guess.
 Upon entering our guess, it will tell us if we're too low or too high.
-Once we guess correctly, it will congratulate us, and print the number of guesses we've taken to the screen.
+Once we guess correctly, it will congratulate us.
 Sound good?

 ## Set up